sspinc/glass-octopus/README.md

         gem "glass_octopus"
         gem "ruby-kafka"

-Currently only `ruby-kafka` is supported.
+Currently only `ruby-kafka` is supported out of the box.
+If you need to use another adapter you can pass a class to `config.adapter`.
+See documentation for `GlassOctopus::Configuration#adapter`.

 ```ruby
 # in app.rb